 A Cure for Opioid Addiction?

 In the battle against opioid addiction, scientists from the Columbia University Vagelos College of Physicians and Surgeons are attempting to deal a decisive blow.
-They’re working on an opioid vaccine that is in a Phase 1a/1b clinical trial—in other words, the relatively early stages of testing.
-If the vaccine works, it could go a long way toward ending the opioid epidemic, which has claimed hundreds of thousands of lives.
+They’re working on an opioid vaccine that is in a phase 1a/1b clinical trial—in other words, the relatively early stages of testing.
+If the vaccine works, it could go a long way in ending the opioid epidemic, which has claimed hundreds of thousands of lives.

-“We have good medications to treat opioid use disorder, but about half of the people who use these medications relapse after about six months,” Sandra Comer, Ph.D., a professor of neurobiology at the Vagelos College of Physicians and Surgeons and the principal investigator of the trial, said in a news release.
+“We have good medications to treat opioid use disorder, but about half of the people who use these medications relapse after about six months,” Sandra Comer, Ph.D., a professor of neurobiology in the Vagelos College of Physicians and Surgeons and the principal investigator of the trial, said in a news release.
 “A vaccine that lasts for several months, given in combination with any of these medications, could help many more people beat their addiction and potentially protect them from an overdose death if a patient relapses.”

 The opioid vaccine was originally developed by Marco Pravetoni, Ph.D., a professor of pharmacology and medicine at the University of Minnesota Medical School.
 It works by generating antibodies to oxycodone, a prescription opioid that has been one of the roots of the opioid crisis.
 In essence, the vaccine is designed to prevent oxycodone from getting to the brain and triggering an overdose.

 Similarly designed vaccines could counter two other particularly deadly opioids, heroin and fentanyl.
 “Clinicians would be able to give the oxycodone vaccine to individuals who mainly use that particular drug but could also administer additional opioid vaccines for those who use other opioids or to prevent patients from switching to another opioid,” Comer said.